 Passing (unnecessary) judgment

-While making judgments is important, in many cases, passing unnecessary judgments is dangerous.
-When you judge others, they might decide not to help again or give a half-hearted effort (it will be judged anyways?).
+While making judgments is essential, in many cases, passing unnecessary judgments is dangerous.
+When you judge others, they might decide not to help again or give a half-hearted effort (it will be judged anyway?).
 Something as naive as a boss saying “great idea” to one presenter and “good idea” to another can be misinterpreted as a ranking.
 The other problem which judgment brings is an argument.
 When you don’t judge an idea, no one can argue with you.

 Fix: When someone expresses an idea, just say “Thank you.
 I hadn’t considered that “, don’t pass any judgment.